ACR Thyroid Imaging Reporting and Data System (ACR TI-RADS)

 - annual follow up for up to 5 years

 Biopsy is recommended for suspicious lesions (TR3 - TR5) with the above size criteria.
 If there are multiple nodules, the two with the highest ACR TI-RADS scores should be sampled (rather than the two largest), with largest size being used a tie-breaker if there are multiple nodules of the same classification.

-Interval enlargement on follow up is felt to be significant if there is a increase of 20% and 2 mm in two nodules, or a 50% increase in volume.
+Interval enlargement on follow up is felt to be significant if there is a increase of 20% and 2 mm in two dimensions, or a 50% increase in volume.
 If the ACR TI-RADS level increases between scans, an interval scan the following year is again recommended.